thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The structure fields are defined as follows:

-- "token_type" is a 2-octet integer, which matches the type of the TokenRequests in the batch.
+- "token_type" is a 2-octet integer.
+TokenRequest MUST be prefixed with a uint16 "token_type" indicating the token type.
+The rest of the structure follows based on that type, within the inner opaque token_request attribute.
+The above definition corresponds to TokenRequest from {{RFC9578}}

 - "token_requests" are serialized TokenRequests, in network byte order.
 The number of token_requests, as a 2-octet integer, is prepended to the serialized TokenRequests.
 In addition, the 2-octet integer length of each TokenRequest is prepended to the serialized TokenRequests.

-TokenRequest MUST be prefixed with a uint16 "token_type" indicating the token type.
-The rest of the structure follows based on that type, within the inner opaque token_request attribute.
-For instance, the TokenRequest defined in {{RFC9578}} would correspond to the following

 ~~~tls
 struct {